 Students considering Bushnell University are encouraged to visit the campus, preferably when classes are in session and students and faculty are readily available.
-Visitors may tour facilities, attend classes, meet with students and professors, eat complimentary meals in the cafeteria, attend chapel, and stay as overnight guests in campus housing.
-Campus visits are easily arranged by contacting the Office of Admissions.
+Visitors may tour facilities, attend classes, meet with students and professors, eat complimentary meals in the cafeteria, and attend chapel.
+For those who are unable to visit campus in-person, virtual visit options are available.
+Both onsite and virtual campus visits are easily arranged by contacting the Office of Admissions.